HSX99/fourier-piano/README.md

 ![](c-piano.png)
 Now we can easily project the power spectrum on a piano backdrop.

-## Me singing a chord: C7 arpeggio
+## Me singing an arpeggiated C7 chord
 ![](c7.gif)

-The notes in a C7 chords are C, E, G and Bb.
+The notes in a C7 chord are C, E, G and Bb.